NativeScript/docs/content/guide/ios-marshalling.md

 )
 ```

-Blocks in Objective-C, especially blocks that are closures, need to be properly retained and released in order to not leak memory.
-NativeScript does this automatically - a block exposed as a JavaScript function is released as soon as the function is garbage collected.
-A JavaScript function implicitly converted to a block will not be garbage collected as long the block is not released.
+Blocks in Objective-C, especially those that function as closures, require proper retention and release to avoid memory leaks.
+However, in NativeScript, this memory management is handled automatically.
+When a block is exposed as a JavaScript function, it is released as soon as the function is garbage collected.
+Conversely, a JavaScript function that is implicitly converted to a block will not be garbage collected as long as the block is retained.

 ## CoreFoundation Objects